RubixML/ML/README.md

 ```

 ### t-SNE
 T-distributed Stochastic Neighbor Embedding is a two-stage non-linear manifold learning algorithm based on batch Gradient Decent.
 During the first stage (*early* stage) the samples are exaggerated to encourage distant clusters.
-Momentum is employed during both stages, however it is halved during the early stage.
+Since the t-SNE cost function (KL Divergence) has a rough gradient, momentum is employed to help escape bad local minima.

 ##### Parameters:
 | # | Param | Default | Type | Description |